 According to the National Spinal Cord Injury Association, approximately 250,000 -400,000 individuals in the United States have spinal cord injuries.
-Every year, approximately 11,000 people sustain new spinal cord injuries.
+Every year, approximately 11,000 people sustain new injuries.
 That’s about 30 new injuries every day.

 The spinal cord is the message center relay for the brain.
 A series of nerves extend down your spinal cord and out to the various areas of your body.
 These nerves are what send messages to and from your brain so that your body functions effectively and responds to your environment appropriately.
 When the spinal cord is injured, these messages are interrupted.

-Spinal cord injuries often cause permanent paralysis such as paraplegia or quadriplegia.
+It is often cause permanent paralysis such as paraplegia or quadriplegia.
 They also cause death.
 Regardless of the extent of the damage, spinal cord injuries are a medical emergency.
 If you feel you’ve had a traumatic blow to your spinal cord, seek medical attention immediately.

-Some of the signs and symptoms of spinal cord injuries are:
+Some of the signs and symptoms are:

 Many of these symptoms may develop over a long period of time.
 Regardless, it’s important to seek help.
 If you feel you or a loved one have been the victim of negligence, you’ll need legal representation in order to ensure that all of your medical needs are met.

 Personal injury law firms specialize in spinal cord injuries.
 They know how important it is to make sure their clients get the results they need and deserve.
 They work directly with the insurance companies to make sure that your claim is filed in a timely and efficient manner so that you get the support you need.

 If you or a loved one has suffered a spinal cord injury in Billings, Missoula, Great Falls, Bozeman and Butte, or anywhere in Montana , please contact a Spinal Cord Injury Lawyer today.

 Call today and discover how a Montana personal injury lawyer can help you